raditya1117/HoneyBadger/fastapi-testing/article.md

     return JSONResponse(status_code=exc.code, content={"type":exc.type, "reason":exc.message})
 ```

-After defining the exception along with the exception handler, we can raise the custom exception from anywhere in the code and it gets handled by the exception handler.
+After defining the exception along with the exception handler, we can raise the custom exception from anywhere in the code, and it gets handled by the exception handler.

 ```py
 from fastapi import FastAPI, HTTPException,Request